-Nurture's mission is to empower children and families to eat healthy on a budget, with limited time, and without complex recipes.
+Nurture's mission is to empower children and families to eat healthily on a budget, with limited time, and without complex recipes.
 We use slow cookers and rice cookers (which we often gift to participants in our programs for resource-limited families) to make healthy cooking doable despite all the obstacles of limited time, budget, and know-how.

 Right now I'm scheduling some work with the local hospital for their program called YEAH (which I love), and I'm sorting through some recipes I think we could prepare for the families.
 Comfort food is a great option, so I'll suggest Stuffed Bell Peppers with Cous Cous and Pinto Beans.
 Doesn't that sound yummy?